Dash0 Raises $110M Series B at $1B Valuation

 Use the Session Summary Charts

-Above the session list, two charts provide an aggregated view of session behaviour over the selected time window:
+Above the session list, two charts provide an aggregated view of session behavior over the selected time window.

 • New session count — a bar chart showing how many new sessions were started in each time bucket.
 Useful for detecting traffic patterns, deployment-driven spikes, or suspicious bot activity.